 Amber Valley Borough Council have a bronze award for our commitment.

-The borough council supports employees who are serving members of the VRF (which consists of the Royal Naval Reserves, the Royal Marines Reserve, the Territorial Army (TA) and the reserve Air Force) including:
+The borough council supports employees who are serving members of the VRF (which consists of the Royal Naval Reserves, the Royal Marines Reserve, the Army Reserves, and the Reserve Air Force) including:

 For further details please consult the council’s head of human resources on 01773 841669.